For foreign-owned US single-member LLCs

 - Do I need a US ITIN or just my foreign tax ID?

 - You don't need a US ITIN.
 Form 5472 accepts your foreign tax ID (FTIN) or a self-assigned Reference ID.
-If you leave the Reference ID blank in our wizard, we generate one based on your name (e.g. SMITH-J-A7B2).
+If you leave the Reference ID blank in our wizard, we generate one based on your name (e.g. SMITHJA7B2 — letters and numbers only, no special characters, per IRS rules).

 - Does filing Form 5472 mean I owe US tax?